LeanKit-Labs/riaktive/README.md

 ### mutate( key, mutateFn )
 Mutate exists only to support cases when you need to read a document, make a change to it and save it back to Riak without creating a sibling by accident.

 The mutate function will be passed the document and is expected to return the changed document.
+Mutate will only save the document if changes are actually made and the resulting promise will resolve to `true` if a change occurred.

 ```javascript
 riak.bucketName.mutate( 'someKey', function( doc ) {